Starrcade '87: Chi-Town Heat: Aftermath

-Ron Garvin's reign as the NWA World Heavyweight Champion had lasted for two months, and he never regained the title, then joined his brother Jimmy in a feud against Kevin Sullivan that ran until the Great American Bash 1988.
-Ric Flair remained the champion for over a year.
+Ron Garvin, who had a reign of two months as a NWA World Heavyweight Champion, ultimately never regained the title.
+He then joined his brother Jimmy in a feud against Kevin Sullivan that ran until the Great American Bash 1988.
+Ric Flair would remain the NWA champion for over a year.
 In early 1988, Sting, who was rising to stardom, challenged Flair to a match at Clash of the Champions I. Flair accepted, and fought Sting for 45 minutes to a time-limit draw.
 The match made Sting a huge star.
 Sting continued to wrestle in many matches against Flair, as well as the other members of the Four Horsemen, and their rivalry continued for over ten years.
 The Road Warriors continued to feud with the Four Horsemen through most of 1988.

 At the end of 1987, the UWF was closed and all its titles retired.
 Lead UWF announcer Jim Ross joined the World Championship Wrestling announce team with Tony Schiavone and David Crockett on December 12, 1987.

-Larry Zbyszko and Baby Doll became a team and went after Barry Windham's Western States Heritage title, which he won at the Bunkhouse Stampede in January 1988, then went after Dusty Rhodes' United States Heavyweight title in an angle where Baby Doll (formerly with Rhodes during 1986) had "incriminating photos" that she was going to use to force Rhodes to defend his title, but then Baby Doll was suddenly fired from JCP, possibly due to her then-husband Sam Houston wrestling for the WWF and JCP feared a potential conflict of interest, and the angle was scrapped.
-Zbyszko would hold the Western States title until he went to the AWA at the beginning of 1989 (after JCP was sold to Ted Turner), the title was retired afterwards.
+Larry Zbyszko and Baby Doll formed a tag team and targeted Barry Windham's Western States Heritage title, which Zbyszko won at the Bunkhouse Stampede in January 1988.
+They then shifted their focus to Dusty Rhodes' United States Heavyweight title, with Baby Doll threatening to use "incriminating photos" to force Rhodes into a title defense.
+However, the angle was abruptly dropped when Baby Doll was unexpectedly released from JCP, possibly due to concerns over her husband, Sam Houston, wrestling for the WWF and a potential conflict of interest.
+Zbyszko held the Western States title until he departed for the AWA in early 1989, after JCP was sold to Ted Turner, leading to the retirement of the title.

-Nikita Koloff would go on to lose his NWA World TV Title to Mike Rotunda in January of 1988, then drop down the card as he began to lose interest in wrestling due to his then-wife Mandy's illness, appearing less and less on TV, until he finally took a sabbatical in November of 1988 to care for Mandy until her death in mid-1989.
+Meanwhile, Nikita Koloff lost his NWA World TV Title to Mike Rotunda in January 1988.
+He subsequently began to fade from the spotlight and appeared less frequently on TV as he dealt with personal challenges, including his wife Mandy's illness.
+Koloff eventually took a sabbatical from wrestling in November 1988 to care for Mandy until her death in mid-1989.